07 Apr, 2008

 It is said that this carbo-loading dish was originally devised by field-kitchen cooks short on rations with which to feed the Austrian Grenadiers (foot soldiers) they served on long distance marches during Europe’s Napoleonic wars.
 Although it was common knowledge that “armies march on their stomachs,” troops were often left hungry between food deliveries by over-extended supply lines.
-That dire necessity became the mother of a fine invention: the recipe for a nutritious, high-energy dish (aptly named Grenadier Marsh), and the means to make it available without relying on supply lines.
+That dire necessity became the mother of a fine invention: the grenadier march recipe for a nutritious, high-energy dish (aptly named Grenadier Marsh), and the means to make it available without relying on supply lines.
 It involved taking along whatever quantities of non-perishable pasta, potatoes, herbs and spices as could be carried in soldiers’ backpacks and field-kitchen storage bins; and cooking them up with fresh vegetables and other perishable ingredients collected along the way. (“Collected” often meant picking mushrooms in nearby woods, convincing local farmers to donate bread and produce out of patriotic duty, or romancing their daughters for butter and milk.)

 A relatively inexpensive potluck feast, this dish keeps its freshness and flavor in the refrigerator for more than a week—and is guaranteed to be the family’s (and any drop-in guest’s) favorite choice.
+Take a look at the easiest grandier march recipe below:

 Serves 8 (or possibly more) portions – (JAZZ) (use organic ingredients if possible)